 As we mentioned, Seven Corners has a tailor-made insurance plan for immigrants who aren’t US citizens.
 Besides that, their student plans will cover your medical and security expenses if you’re studying abroad.

-Most importantly, their Adventure Sports package will cover your treatment expenses if you get hurt in the process.
-So you can experience any sport of your choice without worrying about the repercussions.
+Most importantly, their Adventure Sports package will cover your treatment expenses if you get hurt.
+So you can experience any sport without worrying about the repercussions.

 Now that you have an insight into what Seven Corners Travel Insurance will cover for you, it’s time to find out what isn’t included in any of their packages.

 Some Pre-Existing Conditions

-In the case of pre-existing conditions, the company has highlighted a few ailments covered in their insurance plans.
+In the case of pre-existing conditions, the company has highlighted a few ailments covered in its insurance plans.

 You won’t qualify for their pre-existing conditions waiver if you face any illnesses besides those listed.
 Another point you should consider in this case is that they only pay for conditions that are likely to flare up suddenly.

 Claims Placed Outside the 90-day Threshold

 If this Seven Corners Travel Insurance review enticed you to get a travel insurance plan for yourself before you plan your trip, you should do it as soon as possible.
-That’s because claims filed within less than 90 days of the date of travel are exempted from insurance coverage.
+That’s because claims filed within less than 90 days of the travel date are exempted from insurance coverage.

-Even if you make your claim today, make sure you plan your vacation after 90 days to become eligible for the plan you choose.
+Even if you make your claim today, plan your vacation after 90 days to become eligible for your chosen plan.